 POSSIBLE ADVERSE EFFECT OF ISSUANCE OF PREFERRED STOCK.
 The Company's certificate of incorporation authorizes the issuance of 1,000,000 shares of "blank check" preferred stock, with designations, rights and preferences determined from time to time by the Company's Board of Directors.
-Accordingly, the Company's

-Board of Directors is empowered, without further stockholder approval, to issue preferred stock with dividend, liquidation, conversion, voting or other rights that could adversely affect the voting power or other rights of the holders of the Common Stock.
+Accordingly, the Company's Board of Directors is empowered, without further stockholder approval, to issue preferred stock with dividend, liquidation, conversion, voting or other rights that could adversely affect the voting power or other rights of the holders of the Common Stock.
 In the event of issuance, the preferred stock could be used, under certain circumstances, as a method of discouraging, delaying or preventing a change in control of the Company, since the terms of the preferred stock that might be issued could effectively restrict the Company's ability to consummate a merger, reorganization, sale of all or substantially all of its assets, liquidation or other extraordinary corporate transaction without the approval of the holders of the preferred stock.
-The Company has agreed with CA IB that, except for shares of Common Stock issuable upon exercise of the Warrants and outstanding options granted pursuant to the Company's existing stock option plans, until May 20, 1998, it will not issue or sell, offer or contract to issue or sell, grant any option for issuance or sale of, or otherwise dispose of, directly or indirectly, any shares of Common Stock or any securities convertible into, exchangeable for, or representing the right to receive Common Stock without, in each case, the prior written consent of CA IB, which shall not be unreasonably withheld.
+The Company has agreed with CA IB that, except for shares of Common Stock issuable upon exercise of the Public Warrants and outstanding options granted pursuant to the Company's existing stock option plans, for a period of six months following the closing of the European Offering, it will not issue or sell, offer or contract to issue or sell, grant any option for issuance or sale of, or otherwise dispose of, directly or indirectly, any Common Stock or any securities convertible into, exchangeable for, or representing the right to receive Common Stock without, in each case, the prior written consent of CA IB, which shall not be unreasonably withheld.
 However, there can be no assurance that preferred stock will not be issued at some time in the future.
-The Company has agreed with Rickel that it will not issue any securities or rights thereto, other than shares of Common Stock issuable upon exercise of the Warrants and options granted pursuant to the Company's stock option plans, without its consent until November 21, 1998.
-Rickel consented to the issuance of the IMMI Shares in connection with the Company's acquisition of IMMI and the securities issued in the European Offering.
+The Company has agreed with Rickel & Associates, Inc. that it will not issue any securities, or rights thereto, without its consent until November 21, 1998.
+Rickel & Associates, Inc. has consented to the issuance of the securities specifically described herein.
 See "Description of Securities -- Preferred Stock."